dotnet/docs/includes/core-changes/globalization/5.0/icu-globalization-api.md

 #### Change description

 Previously, .NET libraries used [National Language Support (NLS)](/windows/win32/intl/national-language-support) APIs for globalization functionality.
-For example, NLS functions were used to set the user's locale, sort strings, and format dates and times in the appropriate culture.
+For example, NLS functions were used to get culture data, such as date and time format patterns, compare strings, and perform string casing in the appropriate culture.

 Starting in .NET 5.0, if an app is running on Windows 10 May 2019 Update or later, .NET libraries use [ICU](http://site.icu-project.org/home) globalization APIs.
 Windows 10 May 2019 Update and later versions ship with the ICU native library.
 If the .NET runtime can't load ICU, it uses NLS instead.